cameronrye/doskit/CONTRIBUTING.md

 Thank you for your interest in contributing to DosKit!
 This document provides guidelines and instructions for contributing to the project.

-## Code of Conduct

-This project adheres to a Code of Conduct that all contributors are expected to follow.
-Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) before contributing.

 ## Getting Started

 ### Prerequisites